Consider the Comparison

 Clear Costs

 Community-owned cars are, for many, a cheaper alternative.
-We’ve put together a simple pricing structure, that will make driving a POD car a satisfying and relaxing experience.
+We’ve put together a simple pricing structure, that will make driving a POD car a predictable and relaxing experience.

 Read about the many other benefits of car-sharing.